About the Walk to End ALS

 - Amyotrophic lateral sclerosis is a disease that gradually paralyzes people because the brain is no longer able to communicate with the muscles of the body that we are typically able to move at will.
 Over time, as the muscles of the body break down, someone living with ALS will lose the ability to walk, talk, eat, swallow, and eventually breathe.

-- ALS can affect anyone regardless of gender, ethnicity or age—although it most often affects people between the ages of 40 and 60.
+- ALS can affect anyone regardless of gender, ethnicity or age.
+It most often affects people aged 40-60.

 - Only about 5 to 10 per cent of ALS cases are inherited from a family member.